rvmey/KubernetesCentosInstall/README.md

-# Single-node Kubernetes CentOS Install
+# Single-node Kubernetes CentOS Install including an Nginx based ingress controller

 Start with a minimal install of CentOS